Easter Offensive: Air support, Freedom Train, and Linebacker

 The weather conditions made early ground support haphazard, and these difficulties were compounded by North Vietnamese anti-aircraft units, which advanced behind the front line elements.
 PAVN moved 85 and 100 mm radar-directed batteries south of the DMZ and, on 17 February 81 SA-2 Guideline missiles were launched from the DMZ area, downing three F-4s.
 This heralded the farthest southern advance of SA-2 units thus far during the conflict.
 This classic high-low anti-aircraft coverage made aerial attacks extremely hazardous, especially when it was enhanced by the new shoulder-fired Grail.

 The loss of the northern firebases early in the offensive in I Corps made U.S. naval gunfire the primary source of artillery support in that area.
 U.S. Marine Corps gunfire observers were then assigned to fly with forward air controllers, providing coordinates for shore targets.
 At the height of the offensive three U.S. cruisers and 38 destroyers were providing naval gunfire support.

 With clearing weather the number of aircraft sorties soared.
 Between April and June there were 18,000 combat sorties flown to support the ARVN defense, 45 percent by the U.S. Air Force, 30 percent by the Navy and Marine Corps, and 25 percent by the VNAF.
 B-52s flew an additional 2,724 sorties.
 Ten U.S. and six VNAF aircraft were lost to SAM or anti-aircraft fire.

-On 4 April, reacting to the fierceness of the offensive, President Nixon authorized tactical airstrikes from the DMZ north to the 18th parallel, the southern panhandle of North Vietnam.
+On 4 April, reacting to the ferocity of the offensive, President Nixon authorized tactical airstrikes from the DMZ north to the 18th parallel, the southern panhandle of North Vietnam.
 This supply interdiction effort was the first systematic bombing carried out in North Vietnam proper since the end of Operation Rolling Thunder in November 1968.
 Airstrikes north of the 20th parallel were authorized on 5 April under the cover name Operation Freedom Train.
 The first B-52 strike of the new operation was conducted on 10 April.
 President Nixon then decided to up the ante by targeting Hanoi and Haiphong.
 Between 1 May and 30 June, B-52s, fighter-bombers, and fixed-wing gunships had carried out 18,000 sorties over North Vietnam and suffered 29 aircraft losses.

 On 8 May Nixon authorized the launching of Operation Pocket Money, the aerial mining of Haiphong and other North Vietnamese ports.
 Nixon had taken a gamble that the Soviet Union, with which he was conducting negotiations for a strategic arms limitation treaty (SALT I), would withhold a negative reaction in return for improved relations with the West.
 He was correct.
 The People's Republic of China also muted any overt response to the escalatory measures for the same reason.
 Emboldened, Nixon decided to launch Operation Linebacker a systematic aerial assault on North Vietnam's transportation, storage, and air defense systems on 10 May.
-During Linebacker, the U.S. Air Force, Navy, and Marine Corps lost 104 aircraft in combat while their North Vietnamese opponents lost 63.
+During Linebacker, the U.S. Air Force, Navy, and Marine Corps lost 104 aircraft in combat, while they claimed the North Vietnamese opponents lost 63.